the-js-workshop/creating_an_es6_rollup_build_tool/README.md

 # Creating an ES6 Rollup Build Tool
-This README will walk you through the set-up of a
+This README will walk you through the set-up of a ES6 build tool, using Rollup.js

 ## Set-Up the Application Environment